Nukepayload2/roslynpad.vb/README.md

 A cross-platform VB editor based on Roslyn and AvalonEdit.

-It's a modified https://github.com/roslynpad/roslynpad that replaces every C# compiler usages to VB.
+It's a modified version of [roslynpad](https://github.com/roslynpad/roslynpad) that replaces every C# compiler usages with the use of VB compiler.

 ## Progress
 - [x] Code Fixes